Origina-sudo/DFR-Ecommerce-API/README.md

 4. Set up the database:

-Configure the DATABASES setting in ecommerce/settings.py to connect to your PostgreSQL or other relational database.
+Configure the DATABASES setting in ecommerce/settings.py to connect to your PostgreSQL.

 Run migrations to create the necessary database tables: